-This season we're introducing Seaside Serenade, a new series of six remarkable hydrangeas with truly notable improvements that make the classics you already love, even better.
+This season we're introducing Seaside Serenade.
+A new series of six remarkable hydrangeas with truly notable improvements that make the classics you already love, even better.

-In working with breeders to create these new hydrangeas, our goals were to help you increase the ways in which you can use and enjoy these desirable plants both in the garden and in outdoor living spaces, and to materially improve structural elements such as stems and leaves to help them perform better.
+We worked with breeders to create these new hydrangeas.
+Our goals were to help you increase the ways in which you can use and enjoy these desirable plants.
+(Both in the garden and in outdoor living spaces.)
+Plus, to materially improve structural elements such as stems and leaves to help them perform better.
 And, we’re not talking change for the sake of change, here.
 The newest crop of hydrangeas excel on these four fronts:

-Compact Size:If you’ve seen pictures of blooming hydrangea hedges and yearned for the look but have limited space, this new series fulfills that want withplants bred to a super-useful, compact, 4 ft. by 4ft. size.
-Filling foundations, dressing-up front yard picket fences or stone retailing walls, adding a colorful low border in front of a taller garden bed, lining a walkway, or just planted in a large pot, these new hydrangeas are only limited by your imagination.
+- Compact Size: Maybe you’ve seen pictures of blooming hydrangea hedges and yearned for the look but have limited space.
+This new series fulfills that want with plants bred to a super-useful, compact, 4 ft. by 4ft. size.
+Filling foundations, dressing-up front yard picket fences or stone retailing walls.
+Adding a colorful low border in front of a taller garden bed, lining a walkway, or in a large pot.
+These new hydrangeas are only limited by your imagination.

 - Re-bloom: Most of the Seaside Serenade series (Bar Harbor is the exception) re-bloom reliably several times in a growing season.
-They kick it off with a big burst in early summer, followed by subsequent flushes of blooms throughout summer and into fall.
+They kick it off with a big burst in early summer.
+This is followed by subsequent flushes of blooms throughout summer and into fall.
 Note that this is true even in warmer, more humid zones where hydrangeas can sometimes struggle with high-summer flowering.

-Sturdier Stems: So, you want the same huge flowers found on larger plants, but also the usefulness of this new, more compact, smaller-sized plant.
+- Sturdier Stems: So, you want the same huge flowers found on larger plants.
+However, you also the usefulness of this new, more compact, smaller-sized plant.
 Done!
-The genius innovation here ismeasurably thicker stems that will not flop under the weight of large flower heads.
-The other benefit here is how these stronger, sturdier stems perform as a cut flower–they stand up straighter so you can make a more refined arrangement.
+The genius innovation here is measurably thicker stems that will not flop under the weight of large flower heads.
+The other benefit here is how these stronger, sturdier stems perform as a cut flower.
+They stand up straighter so you can make a more refined arrangement.

-Thicker Leaves: Many hydrangeas do not perform well in heat, humidity, or windy conditions andthe way to help them, is to improve the actual leaves.
-Leaves that are thicker and waxier can tolerate a bit more of these buzz kills and each of the plants in the Seaside Serenade series have this improvement.
+- Thicker Leaves: Many hydrangeas do not perform well in heat, humidity, or windy conditions.
+The way to help them, is to improve the actual leaves.
+Leaves that are thicker and waxier can tolerate a bit more of these buzz kills.
+Each of the plants in the Seaside Serenade series have this improvement.
 Now, we’re not talking about gale force winds or beating down desert heat here, but you will notice the difference.

-At Seattle's Northwest Flower and Garden Show in February, we set out a table of these new hydrangeas in full bloom.
+At Seattle's Northwest Flower and Garden Show in February, we set a table of these new hydrangeas in full bloom.
 They were instant celebrities because they solve common problems for hydrangea lovers.
 We think you will want to take a closer look when visiting your local independent garden center this spring.
 As with most new plants, quantities are limited.
-Some will be available throughShop Monrovia, our online shopping portal.
+Some will be available through Shop Monrovia, our online shopping portal.
 If you want these hydrangeas, do not wait!

 If you have questions, I would love to tell you more!
 Please use the comment section below.

 Love a blue hydrangea but short on space?
 This one’s super-compact reaching only 4ft. tall and wide, but has the huge mophead flowers you love.
 And, it blooms in spring and again throughout summer.
 Zone: 4 – 9

 Everyone loves Annabelle hydrangea’s huge blooms, but not the way her stems can flop under the weight of those flowers.
-This new, compact variety solves that with thesame huge blooms, but on sturdier stems.
+This new, compact variety solves that with the same huge blooms, but on sturdier stems.
 Zone: 3 – 8